RyanBeiden/personal-site/README.md

 [![WIP](https://img.shields.io/badge/-Work%20In%20Progress-orange?style=flat-square)](#)

-- Add my current projects with links to their repositories and to view the project (either live or by cloning the repository)
-- Add functionality to buttons
-- Build a WIP section and a FInished Projects section
+- Build a WIP section and a Finished Projects section
-- More to come